ome/omero-documentation/server/install-windows.rst

        bin\omero config set omero.db.user db_user
        bin\omero config set omero.db.pass db_password

--  If you have chosen a non-standard :ref:`rst_binary-repository` location above, be sure to configure the ``omero.data.dir`` property.
+-  If you have chosen a non-standard :ref:`server/binary-repository` location above, be sure to configure the ``omero.data.dir`` property.
 When using ``C:\`` style file paths it is necessary to "escape" the backslashes.
 For